vikrampawar/book-highlights/pages/continuous-delivery-in-java.md

 Supplemental material (code examples, exercises, etc.) is available for download at https://github.com/continuous-delivery-in-java. ([link](https://learning.oreilly.com/library/view/-/9781491986011/preface01.html#a1056868-7bd9-445a-9610-be9bdbff3d43))

-As the Japanese poet Matsuo Bash? said, ìDo not seek to follow in the footsteps of the wise; seek what they sought.î ([link](https://learning.oreilly.com/library/view/-/9781491986011/preface01.html#e8c040b0-b150-4fd5-96b7-be8d1bbdbb24))
+As the Japanese poet Matsuo Bash≈ç said, ‚ÄúDo not seek to follow in the footsteps of the wise; seek what they sought.‚Äù ([link](https://learning.oreilly.com/library/view/-/9781491986011/preface01.html#e8c040b0-b150-4fd5-96b7-be8d1bbdbb24))

 ## 1. Continuous Delivery: Why and What